kienstra/progress-indicator/INSTRUCTIONS.md

 Its only job is to return markup.

-The returned markup is saved to the database as HTML, with attributes stored in comments:
+The returned markup is saved to the database as HTML, with attributes stored in a comment:

 ```html
 <!-- wp:progress-indicator/progress-indicator {"color":"#ffe2c7","currentStep":3,"numberOfSteps":7} -->